gconfs/website-django/README.md

     ./manage.py runserver
     # Enjoy, Test., start working.

-Adjust the configuration to your needs:

-* If you use the contact form, create a file gconfs\_website/smtp.py and fill it using the default values in gconfs\_website/settings.py
-* You will also need recaptcha settings for the form to work.
-Create a file gconfs\_website/captcha.py and fill it accordingly.

 ### Deployment for production:

     :::console
     # Execute the deployment script
     ./deploy.sh

+If you ever need to change the settings, the website configuration can be found in gconfs\_website/prod.py

+### Adjust the configuration to your needs:

+* If you use the contact form, create a file gconfs\_website/smtp.py and fill it using the default values in gconfs\_website/settings.py
+* You will also need recaptcha settings for the form to work.
+Create a file gconfs\_website/captcha.py and fill it accordingly.

 ## Work on the website: